 This is not a full tutorial.
 Luckily for you, I wrote a very in depth post in the spring on how to stain concrete floors.

-So, can you stain old concrete?
+Can you stain old concrete?

 Our garage floor had been well loved like most garage floors.
 It had it’s share of rust spots, grease stains and paint drips.
 Our floor was FAR from perfect.
 This was AFTER vigorous cleaning!!